cube2matrix/Krypton/README.md

 ### Algorithm of computing betweenness centrality
+[Ulrik Brandes](https://raw.githubusercontent.com/cube2matrix/Krypton/master/doc/paper/A%20Faster%20Algorithm%20for%20Betweenness%20Centrality.pdf) has proposed a algorithm to decrease the complextity of O(n^3) to O(mn) for unweighted graph, but its sequencial algorithm.
+So we finally implement the algorithm proposed by [David A. Bader](https://raw.githubusercontent.com/cube2matrix/Krypton/master/doc/paper/Parallel%20Algorithms%20for%20Evaluating%20Centrality%20Indices%20in%20Real-world%20Networks.pdf), which still be O(n^3) complexity but can be implemented in paralle mode.
 Assume a graph G = (V,E), `n` is the number of vertices, and `m` is the number of edges.
 The main idea of the algorithm is to perform `n` breadth-first graph traversals and augment each traversal to compute the number of shortest paths passing through each vertex.
 We store a multiset `P` of predecessors associated with each vertex.
 Here, a vertex belongs to the predecessor multiset of `w` if
->>>>>>> 94fb299d574c6b0977467546213c78e9642cff43

 ![physicView](https://raw.githubusercontent.com/cube2matrix/Krypton/master/doc/pic/equation2.png)

 where, `d(s, v)` shortest path from source vertex `s` to vertex `v`.